-After your dental bone graft procedure, your main job is to rest and let your body heal.
+Your main job after a dental bone graft is to rest and heal.
 But it’s hard to relax when you feel a constant, rhythmic pulsing in your jaw.
-This sensation is a very specific type of discomfort, and it’s natural to worry about what it means.
-In most cases, that throbbing pain after bone graft surgery is simply your body’s response to the procedure—a sign of increased blood flow and healing activity.
-However, it’s also important to be able to recognize when that feeling might signal a complication.
-Here, we’ll break down the typical recovery experience, offer practical tips for managing discomfort, and outline the specific warning signs that mean you should reach out to your dental team.
+It’s a specific kind of discomfort, and it’s completely normal to worry about what it means.
+In most cases, that throbbing pain after bone graft is a good thing—a sign of increased blood flow and healing at work.
+But how do you know when it’s normal versus when it might signal a complication?
+We’ll walk you through the typical recovery experience, share practical tips for managing discomfort, and outline the warning signs that mean it’s time to call your dental team.

 Key Takeaways